Black-Eyed Pea Salad

 Please welcome Hank Shaw as he shares a favorite black-eyed pea salad.
 Perfect for hot summer days! ~Elise

 I spent much of my life thinking that black-eyed peas were a Southern thing, and then I worked in an Ethiopian restaurant, where the African clientele told me that black-eyed peas actually come from Africa.
-Years later, I began cooking Greek food – and imagine my surprise to find all sorts of dishes using black-eyed peas!
+Years later, I began cooking Greek food—imagine my surprise to find all sorts of dishes using black-eyed peas!
 I have no idea how they became so popular in Greece, but there you go.

-This is not any sort of traditional Greek recipe, more of a Greek-inspired side dish or light vegetarian supper I’ve done in various forms over the years.
+This black-eyed pea salad a Greek-inspired side dish I’ve done in various forms over the years.
 I love black-eyed peas because they cook very fast and need no pre-soaking the way a lot of regular beans do.

 My cooking method is a little unorthodox, but it’s a trick I picked up from the renowned French food scientist Herve This.
 This (pronounced TEE-S) says that all beans cook best beneath a boil: That means no simmering even, just steam.
 I cook all beans this way, but doing so means it can take hours and hours for some beans to soften.
 But black-eyed peas are often tender within 20 minutes.
 Why bother with this technique?
 Because it results in perfectly cooked beans that are tender but whole; you will get very few broken or dissolved beans this way.

 If you are in a hurry, go ahead and use canned beans, but be sure to rinse them well.